oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

   - dealer-1-auth-obp (john_dealer1 account)
   - dealer-2-obp-auth (sam_dealer2 account)

-## Task 2: Make Query and Invoke Calls via APEX to Transfer Vehicles
+## Task 2: Hurray!!
+Complete Car Marketplace Workshop by Trading a Car

 Congrats on making it to the last task of this workshop!

 You will now create a car and simulate a transaction between the founder organization and a car dealer partner.
 When a car is added to the Marketplace, tokens are put on hold in the founder instance and then transacted with partner dealerships as necessary.

+## Task 3: Add a car to dealer1 Inventory

 1. Login as a dealer (e.g. Dealer1) and land on My Inventory.

   ![Car Delaership](images/dealer1-login.png)

   ![Car Delaership](images/apex-myInventory.png)

 2. Click 'Add Car' and fill out the form to create a car, as shown.
     - Enter Vehicle Vin (Must be 17 characters)